nikitavoloboev/data/focusing/rules.md

 - Be mindful of my actions and thoughts.
 Don't eat/hurt anyone.
 Don't waste food/items/time.
 - Don't compare myself to other people.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.
+- Don't judge anyone.
+Attempt to see another person's point of view.
 - If an item/thing doesn't provide me any value, get rid of it.
 - Be honest.
 Don't lie to myself nor anyone else.
+- Embrace change.
+Never complain about anything.
+Be proactive.
 - Adjust these rules and my workflow to match what I have learned.
 - Follow these rules.
 Take it easy.
 You only live now.